MIT-LCP/mimic-website/content/en/docs/IV/modules/ed/edstays.md

 ## `arrival_transport`

-The method through which the individual arrived at the ed.
+The method through which the individual arrived at the ED.
 A count of the possible entries is provided below.

 arrival_transport | count
 --- | ---